tim50687/What_I_Learned/computer_system/programAndOSOrganization.md

 In essence, the keyboard controller acts as an intermediary between the physical key presses on a keyboard and the digital signals that a computer's CPU can understand and process.

+### System Calls

+- **Definition**: A system call is a method by which a computer program requests a specific service from the operating system's kernel.
+It acts as a bridge, allowing programs to interact with the OS and access system resources.

+- **Purpose**: System calls enable programs to perform operations that require higher privileges, such as accessing hardware or reading protected files.
+They provide a standardized interface for programs to interact with the OS, ensuring consistent behavior.

+- **Key Features**:
+  - **Interface**: Provides a clear boundary between user programs and the OS.
+  - **Protection**: Enables access to privileged operations while safeguarding the system.
+  - **Kernel Mode**: During a system call, the program switches from user mode to kernel mode, granting it broader access to system resources.
+  - **Error Handling**: System calls can return specific error codes, helping programs identify and address issues.
+  - **Synchronization**: Ensures safe access to shared resources by multiple programs.

+- **Advantages**:
+  - **Resource Access**: Allows programs to utilize hardware like disk drives and printers.
+  - **Memory Management**: Facilitates allocation and deallocation of memory.
+  - **Process Management**: Manages the creation, termination, and communication between processes.
+  - **Security**: Grants access to resources that require administrative permissions.
+  - **Standardization**: Ensures consistent interaction across different OS versions and hardware platforms.

+- **How It Works**:
+  1. A program requires special resources or operations.
+  2. The program makes a system call request using predefined instructions.
+  3. The OS identifies the system call and hands control to its kernel.
+  4. The OS (through the kernel) performs the requested operation.
+  5. Control is returned to the program for continued execution.

+This note provides a concise overview of system calls, their purpose, features, advantages, and the general process of how they operate in a computing environment.

 ## 2.1 Simple Computer

 <p align = "center">